nuxt/docs/en/guide/commands.md

 npm run generate
 ```

-It will create a `dist` folder with everything inside ready to be deployed on a static hosting site.
+Nuxt.js will create a `dist` folder with everything inside ready to be deployed on a static hosting service.

 To return a non-zero status code when a page error is encountered and let the CI/CD fail the deployment or build, you can use the `--fail-on-error` argument.